Puzzle Bobble 2

 Puzzle Bobble 2 is a tile-matching video game by Taito.
-The first sequel to Puzzle Bobble, it is also known in Europe and North America as Bust-A-Move Again for arcades and Bust-A-Move 2 Arcade Edition for home consoles.
-Released into the arcades in 1995, home conversions followed for the PlayStation, Sega Saturn, Nintendo 64 and Windows platforms.
-The game was included in Taito Legends 2, but the US arcade version was included on the US PS2 version instead.
-Further ports for the Nintendo Switch, PlayStation 4 and Xbox One, is scheduled for a February 2023 release by City Connection alongside Puzzle Bobble 3.
+The first sequel to Puzzle Bobble, it is also known in Europe and North America as Bust-A-Move Again for arcades and Bust-A-Move 2: Arcade Edition for home consoles.
+Released into the arcades in 1995, home conversions followed for the PlayStation, Sega Saturn, Nintendo 64, and Windows platforms.
+The game was included in Taito Legends 2, but the US arcade version was included in the US PS2 version instead.
+Further ports for the Nintendo Switch, PlayStation 4, and Xbox One were released by City Connection alongside Puzzle Bobble 3 in February 2023.

-The game builds on the original by adding a tournament style variation on the two player game for play against the computer and by adding a branching map to the one player game, allowing the player to periodically select one of two groups of five levels to play next, leading to different game endings.
+The game builds on the original by adding a tournament-style variation on the two-player game for play against the computer and by adding a branching map to the one-player game, allowing the player to periodically select one of two groups of five levels to play next, leading to different game endings.
 Some of the contestants in the new tournament mode are based on characters from Bubble Bobble, including variations on a Monsta and a Mighta.

 Some versions of the game, including the PlayStation, feature time trial competitions in which a single player attempts to finish simple rounds quickly enough to beat previous time records or two players simultaneously attempt to beat the records and each other.

-Completion of the single player game gives the player a code which can be entered to unlock 'Another World' for the single player game, which features subtle changes to the existing levels to increase their difficulty and changes to all backdrops to resemble levels from Bubble Bobble.
+Completion of the single-player game gives the player a code that can be entered to unlock 'Another World' for the single-player game, which features subtle changes to the existing levels to increase their difficulty and changes to all backdrops to resemble levels from Bubble Bobble.
 The various enemies from Bubble Bobble also make an appearance in the background of the credits sequence.

 North American version

 The North American version of the original arcade release is much different than the other versions.
-One of the most major changes in this version is that Bub and Bob were removed from the game and replaced with a pair of disembodied hands.
-Also, the characters that were in the Vs. CPU mode were removed and replaced with a generic computer.
-The backgrounds from the original version were also removed and replaced with 15 new backgrounds, but this also means that the backgrounds get looped in the Puzzle mode, which is 30 stages long.
-The audio was also changed, and the voices in the game were removed, even though they were in English anyway.
+Bub and Bob were removed from the game and replaced with a pair of disembodied hands.
+Also, the characters that were in the Vs. CPU mode were replaced with a generic computer.
+The backgrounds are different.
+The audio was also changed, and the voices in the game were removed.
 These changes were only made for the Taito F3 System version, since the Neo Geo and console releases are based on the original Japanese version.
-If this version was played in an emulator, it would have the Japanese audio, although the music would cut out in some levels.
-This emulation error was fixed in 2006 - although not before it appeared in Taito Legends 2.
+If this version was played in an emulator, it would have the Japanese audio, although the music would cut out on some levels.
+This emulation error was fixed in 2006, after it appeared in Taito Legends 2.